What does a review of 100 million articles could reveal?

 For e.g. if you want to optimize it for Facebook you should add an image that is 560 X 292 pixels.
-After that you should set the page to pick the image when you share.
+After that, you should set the page to pick the image when you share it.
 This can be done with a popular SEO plugin like Yoast.

 Just scroll down to the Yoast SEO settings and click the share option.
 Here you can upload the image you would like it to pick.

 You can even add a separate Facebook title and description if you don’t want the meta title and description to be shared.

 You can also set it to pick a default image if you are using an advanced social sharing plugin like Social Snap.

 An example of a post with a well-optimized cover image is this one on the Tailwind blog.

 As you can see they have a beautiful cover image at the top.
 Look what happens when I click the Facebook share button.

 The same image appears as the Facebook page thumbnail as it was not only optimized for Facebook but was set to be automatically picked when the share button is clicked.